top of page

 Neighborhood Housing Services of Brooklyn CDC, Inc. (NHS Brooklyn) recently announced a $1.9 million investment by JPMorgan Chase in its Small Property Preservation Initiative at the nonprofit’s first Women in Real Estate and Property Management Conference which took place at Medgar Evers College.

-JPMorgan Chase’s investment will help NHS Brooklyn increase participation of Black female property owners in educational events like today’s conference and in the housing nonprofit’s Affordable Property Management Program.
+JPMorgan Chase’s investment will help NHS Brooklyn increase participation of female property owners in educational events like today’s conference and in the housing nonprofit’s Affordable Property Management Program.
 In learning how to manage their properties more effectively and treat them like a business, owners will build intergenerational wealth and help preserve affordable housing in the borough.

 The Affordable Property Management Program provides resources, technical training, and counseling to owners of one- to four-unit buildings to ensure they develop successful property management skills and retain ownership of their properties.
 Program participants learn best practices for collecting rent from tenants, reducing operating expenses, and securing estimates from licensed, insured contractors, which lower owners’ maintenance costs, stabilize their finances, and build their equity.